Related Covered Product Categories

 Lifetime Energy Cost: Calculated as the sum of the discounted value of the annual energy cost over the assumed product life of 10.5 years, from DOE's Technical Support Document, Energy Efficiency Standards for Consumer Products and Commercial and Industrial Equipment: Residential Clothes Dryers and Room Air Conditioners (EERE-2007-BT-STD-0010-0053).
-Future electricity price trends and a 3% discount rate are from Energy Price Indices and Discount Factors for Life-Cycle Cost Analysis – 2020: Annual Supplement to NIST Handbook 135 (NISTIR 85-3273-35).
+Future electricity price trends and a 3% discount rate are from Annual Supplement to NIST Handbook 135 and NBS Special Publication 709, Energy Price Indices and Discount Factors for Life Cycle Cost Analysis – 2022 (NISTIR 85-3273-37 update 1).

 Lifetime Cost Savings: The difference between the lifetime energy cost of the less efficient model and the lifetime energy cost of the ENERGY STAR model or best available model.

 Best Available Model Column

 Calculated based on December 2022 ENERGY STAR efficiency levels; values shown are rounded to the nearest dollar.
 More efficient models may be introduced to the market after FEMP's acquisition guidance is posted.

 Energy Star Model Column

 Calculated based on December 2022 ENERGY STAR efficiency levels; values shown are rounded to the nearest dollar.
 Federal agencies must purchase products that meet or exceed ENERGY STAR efficiency levels.

 Calculated based on typical products used in non-federal applications.